 In its broadest terms, the producer’s key job is to shepherd a project into production.
-It’s not only about attracting investors, but also to help develop the script to attract key talent.
-Script Magazine writes that the development to production ratio is about 30 to 1.
-How do you get onto a producer’s development slate, let alone a project into production?
+It’s not only about attracting investors, but also to help develop the film script to attract key talent.
+The development to production ratio is about 30-50 to 1.
+How does a screenwriter get onto a film producer’s development slate, let alone a project into production?

-I’ve heard utterings from some producers that they’re being contacted by financiers which is always an encouraging sign.
+I’ve heard mutterings from some film producers that they’re being contacted by financiers for spec scripts from newer writers since they are cheaper to option and subsequently purchase.
+This is always an encouraging sign.

 These are the days of taking control of your own screenwriting career.
 Granted, you will unlikely have access the film studio system.
 However, you can become a hyphenate and produce your own trailer, web series or short film.
 This can be proof of concept for a feature film project or it can stand on its own.

 At the very least, it demonstrates that you understand the filmmaking process.
 This already puts you one step ahead of other screenwriters.

 For in depth Film & TV script analysis visit Script Firm.